donquixote/collabora-drupal/README.md

 - Go to _Structure_ > _Content types_
 - Find the appropriate content and click _Manage fields_.
-- Click _+ Create a new field_ (or if you alread have created one you can re-use one)
+- Click _+ Create a new field_ (or if you already have created one you can re-use one)
 - Enter a label, select _Media_, click _Continue_
 - At the bottom for _Media type_, select _Document_.
 Click _Save